Local wellposedness for the free boundary incompressible Euler equations with interfaces that exhibit cusps and corners of nonconstant angle: The inverse operator

 \begin{proof}[Sketch of the proof of Theorem \ref{thm:inverseOpI}] The existence (and continuity of the inverse) part is based on the construction of suitable harmonic functions on $\Om$ respectively $\Om^c$.
 More precisely, for say the exterior Neumann problem, we construct $u^i, u^e$ such that $u^e$ is harmonic at infinity and such that

-In both cases, the normal derivatives $\pa_n u^e$ and $\pa_n u^i$ are considered with respect to to the outer unit normal of $\Om^c$ and $\Om$ respectively.
 By considering complex conjugates, it is enough to solve the corresponding Dirichlet problem.
 The details of the construction can be found in Propositions \ref{prop:dirichletInt} and \ref{prop:dirichletExt} below.
 Once $u^i$ and $u^e$ have been constructed, we set

 and consider the harmonic mapping in $\Rbb^2\setminus \Ga$ defined via $V\phi - u^{e}$ in $\Om^c$ respectively $V\phi - u^i$ in $\Om$.
 This mapping can be harmonically extended to all of $\Rbb^2$ which proves that